 taking care of the pieces in your client closet

 And lastly, there will be the task of managing the client closet.
 You will need to have the items cleaned and have a steamer available for the day of the photoshoots.
 Sometimes items will be damaged during photoshoots.
 Make sure you have a seamstress for minor fixes.
 If pieces are damaged beyond repair, you will have the cost of replacing those items if you choose to.

 I recommend keeping your items with you and bringing them to your photoshoots.
 Then, there isn’t as much risk of items being damaged on the way to the photoshoot.
 I’m thinking about kids eating snacks on the way to their family photoshoot at that lovely field you frequent!
 Also, if your client is a no-show, you don’t also lose your items.
 That would be an unpleasant situation and should be avoided at all cost!

 Well, that is mostly up to you of course!
 As a Photoshoot Stylist I say heck ya!
 But, you will have to decide if it’s the best step for you in your business and if the ability to attract your ideal client with a client closet is worth it to you.
 It can be a lot of fun, and there’s help available (wink, wink).

 Building a client closet can lead to an increase in bookings and revenue.
 There are inherent costs associated but there are ways to reduce those costs will some techniques I teach.
 A client closet is one of the easiest ways to reach the next level of your photography business and with some planning it’s totally achievable!

 If you decide to build a client closet

-I am here for you!
-Make sure you sign up for our emails below.
-I’ve got some resources already and more on the way to make building a client closet easy peasy!
+Then yay!
+I’ve got a free checklist to get your started.
 If you are ready to start now, I offer custom packages for photographers who want to build their client closet.
 You can book an appointment with me to discuss your specific needs here.